-- ICPSR: The Inter-University Consortium for Political and Social Research in Ann Arbor, including its Summer Program - The EITM Summer Institute for modeling the empirical implications of theoretical models - The Essex Summer School in Social Science Data Analysis - The Santa Fe Institute's two-week Graduate Workshop in Computational Social Science and fourweek Complex Systems Summer School - Summer school at The Institute for Qualitative and Multi-Method Research (IQMR) at Syracuse - Summer course in Qualitative Research Methods at the London School of Economics
+- ICPSR: The Inter-University Consortium for Political and Social Research in Ann Arbor, including its Summer Program - Summer training at The Institute for Qualitative and Multi-Method Research (IQMR) - The EITM Summer Institute for modeling the empirical implications of theoretical models - The Essex Summer School in Social Science Data Analysis - The Santa Fe Institute's two-week Graduate Workshop in Computational Social Science and fourweek Complex Systems Summer School - Summer course in Qualitative Research Methods at the London School of Economics

 All students must take PS 7551 (Methods of Quantitative Analysis: Elementary) and PS 7552 (Methods of Quantitative Analysis: Intermediate) as a departmental requirement.
-Everyone choosing a focus field in

-Political Methodology must also take PS 7553 (Maximum Likelihood) and two electives.
+Everyone choosing a focus field in Political Methodology must also take PS 7553 (Maximum Likelihood) and two electives.
 The remaining hours of the program should be selected in consultation with relevant faculty.

-The PhD Candidacy Exam for all fields will consist of three parts: a research paper, a 6-hour written exam, and an oral exam.
+The PhD Candidacy Exam for all fields will consist of three parts: a research paper (only one), a six-hour written exam, and an oral exam.
 Each field is responsible for determining the content and standards of performance for successful passage of the exam.
 As with other focus fields, the written and oral exams will be administered in the fall of the third year.
 The faculty will provide students with a reading list in advance and students will (as a group each year) propose additional readings that the field will approve or disapprove.
 The Political Methodology faculty will select two faculty members to serve on the PhD Candidacy Examination Committee for each student.
 The student will be asked to select one focus field from which the chair of the exam committee will be drawn, according to that subfield's procedures.